Let’s look at swing trading and day trading, the differences between them, and which style of trading is a better fit for you.

 Swing trading can be done in stocks, ETFs, forex, futures, or options.

 Swing traders can be very active, trading multiple positions and thus opening and closing different trades throughout the week, or they may focus on only a couple of assets, having an entry or exit signal only once or twice every couple of weeks.

 Here’s an example of a swing trade.
 This swing trade was held for about 2 months and captured a profit of 115%.
 The initial risk on the trade was 7% (meaning if the stock dropped 7% after entering, close it).
 This stock was published in the Swing Trading Watchlists posted in the Stock Market Analysis section each week (when applicable).
 It is based on the daily chart.

-To learn how to swing trade stocks like this, check out the Complete Method Stock Swing Trading Course.
+To learn how to swing trade stocks like this, the Complete Method Stock Swing Trading Course shows you how.

 Capital requirements for swing trading: With swing trading, you can start with about $500 for forex, I would recommend starting with at least $5,000 for swing trading stocks (if you don’t pay commissions, you can start with less), and for futures I recommend $15,000 or more (much less if you trade the less liquid micro contracts).

 Potential swing trading returns: The profit potential for swing trading is high.
 Trades are taken regularly which means profits can be compounded weekly and monthly in many cases, and sometimes even daily (for very active swing traders).
 Return potential is typically a little lower than day trading, since day traders can capture more profits with more trades.
 BUT, that only applies to smaller accounts.
 As accounts get larger (into the hundreds of thousands and up), swing trading can become more profitable than day trading since it is easier to deploy large amounts of capital on longer time frames.

 Swing Trader or Day Trader?
 Some additional considerations